 Slasher Smile: Two of the new types of SAMAS, the Light Assault and Super Sam varieties, have manic skull-like grins on their faceplates as part of the overall "Death's Head" motiff.
 Their in-universe nicknames are "Smiling Jack" and "Grinning Demon," respectively.

 Soviet Superscience: The Sovietski, naturally!
 For instance, they have the largest 'Borg in all the books.
-They can go toe-to-toe with Humongous Mecha, and can be fitted with massive indirect fire mortars.
+They can go toe-to-toe with Humongous Mecha, and can be fitted with indirect fire mortars so massive the 'Borg has to lope like a gorilla while wearing it.

 Space Opera: Not in the main setting; flying off the planet via conventional means is all but impossible because of a surviving defense network in orbit.
 However, leave Rifts Earth via any number of convenient portals, and you might reach the Three Galaxies, an intergalactic setting following the same "anything goes" multiversal philosophy.